arendarczyk/CodersCamp2020.Project.HTML-CSS.BusinessCard/README.md

-# Portfolio
+# Info

-The website shows a simple portfolio made during the CodersCamp course, using only HTML and CSS.
+The website shows a simple portfolio made during the CodersCamp course, using only HTML and CSS(RWD, FlexBox, Grid).

 [Page template](https://arendarczyk.github.io/CodersCamp2020.Project.HTML-CSS.BusinessCard/)

 ## Status
 Project is: _finished_